 There are a variety of home air filters you can choose from.
 Allergy prevention is a main goal for many families to be healthy.

 HEPA (High Efficiency Particulate Air) Home Air Filters

 High-Efficiency Home Air Filters

 These guys remove 85% of your home’s air pollutants.
-Not only will high-efficiency home air filters help with relieving allergy symptoms, they also help your HVAC systems run more efficiently, ultimately decreasing energy costs which could save you money on heating and cooling bills year after year.
+Not only will high-efficiency home air filters help with relieving allergy symptoms, they also help your heating and air conditioning systems run more efficiently, ultimately decreasing energy costs which could save you money on heating and cooling bills year after year.

 Standard Pleated Media Home Air Filters

-These are your more familiar home air filters and can be found at nearly all big box stores.
+These are your more standard home air filters and can be found at nearly all big box stores.
 While pleated home air filters may cost less, they also have to be changed more often – every 30-90 days versus annually like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at six with one, half a dozen with the other.
-Standard pleated air filters can remove up to 45% of the air pollutants in your home and the biggest factor is the number of pleats per foot.
+Standard pleated air filters can remove up to 45% of the air pollutants in your home and the largest factor is the number of pleats per foot.
 The more pleats, the better the air flow, and the cleaner the air will be.

 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most plain type of home air filter.
-These filters do not normally improve your indoor air quality; instead, they were intended to shelter the heating and air conditioning equipment from having larger contaminants get into the system and ruin the components.
-As a result, they can only remove less than 10% of your indoor air pollutants, but they are available for about $1 each.
+The flat, fiberglass air filters are the most basic home air filter type.
+These filters do not normally better your home’s air quality; instead, they were intended to shelter the heating and air conditioning equipment from having larger contaminants get into the system and ruin the parts.
+As a result, they remove less than 10% of pollutants in your indoor air, but they are available for about $1 each.

 If you’re having trouble deciding which air filter is the best choice for your home, give Chief/Bauer Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.